Up to 60% off sofas & mattresses — limited‑time deals.

 Why choose these models

-• You want a clear, simple lineup with multiple firmness directions at value pricing
+• A good fit if you want a clear, simple lineup with multiple firmness directions at value pricing

 • You prioritize practical features like pocketed coils and reinforced edges in the midrange builds

-• You want a foam option that emphasizes pressure relief and low motion transfer
+• A good fit if you want a foam option that emphasizes pressure relief and low motion transfer

 Alternatives to consider

-• Tuft & Needle Original: if you want a responsive all-foam feel that’s not classic memory foam
+• Tuft & Needle Original—a good pick if you want a responsive all-foam feel that’s not classic memory foam

-• Brooklyn Bedding Signature Hybrid: if you want a hybrid with individually encased coils and a more premium positioning
+• Brooklyn Bedding Signature Hybrid—a good pick if you want a hybrid with individually encased coils and a more premium positioning

 • Zinus Original Green Tea Memory Foam: if your top priority is an ultra-budget foam mattress for pressure relief